 #07.
 TAKE ME WITH YOU

 COVER STORY: After the mind trip of the last few, this one feels more simple.
 So much so that I kind of forget about it.
-Roz Chast gives us a more sillier illustration that doesn't hit on the scares, but there's still a little to be had with Amber's freaked reaction and the eyes staring form inside the trunk.
+Roz Chast gives us a more sillier illustration that doesn't hit on the scares, but there's still a little to be had with Amber's freaked reaction and the eyes staring from inside the trunk.
 It's one that will stick with you the least from the book, but still works in what it sets out to do.

 STORY: Amber's dad found an old steamer trunk that he thinks will be perfect for their upcoming cruise.
 Amber's disgusted at the idea, and doesn't like having the trunk in her room so close to her doll collection.
 She notes that being twelve she doesn't play with them, just collects them, and that her eight year old sister Kat (or Copy Kat) is starting her own.
 Amber's dad opens the trunk and all that's inside is an old pair of lace up shoes, a gray skirt and some old clothes from seemingly decades ago.
 After eating dinner, Amber heads back upstairs to see her doll collection in disarray.
 She blames Kat, but Kat was downstairs the entire time.
 But who could have messed up her dolls?
 Definitely not whatever lives in that trunk, certainly.